Ostap4ello/ludo-py/README.md

 1. Next figure of player goes on board only after previous finishes (so each player have max.
 1 figure on the board).
 2. When two or more players are on the same field, they are displayed as number (for example, when 3 players meet, they are shown as 3).
 => Rules with 'blocking the field' and 'meeting on one field' are not implemented.

+## How-to:
+1. Download the repo.
+2. cd to this repo and run:
+,,,
+make
+,,,